Root Canal Treatment in India

 The cost of undergoing Root Canal surgery varies depending on the tooth’s location, the complexity of the procedure, and the severity of damage and infection.
 Front teeth like incisors and canines typically have a single root canal, making their treatment more simple and less costly.
 On the other hand, molars and some premolars have multiple root canals, which may be curved and challenging to access, requiring more extensive effort and thus resulting in a higher treatment cost.

-Signature Smiles Clinic offers an affordable range starting from around INR 8000 for a complete root canal procedure with filling; the price of high-quality esthetic crowns starts from INR 10,000 onwards.
+Most dental clinics in Mumbai, India offer an affordable range starting from around INR 8000 for a complete root canal procedure with filling; the price of high-quality esthetic crowns starts from INR 10,000 onwards.

 Flexible payment options can be availed by speaking to the dentist at your nearest Signature Smiles Clinic.